bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

         <ul>
           <li>
             Using <code>null</code> will produce a file without using a layout file.
-This is overridden if the file is a document and has a layout defined in the <a href="{{ '/docs/content/front-matter-defaults/' | relative_url }}">
+This is overridden if the file is a resource and has a layout defined in the <a href="/docs/content/front-matter-defaults">
             front matter defaults</a>.
           </li>
           <li>